Labour’s Alison McGovern criticises Michael Gove over lack of self-isolation

 Madeley said: “It strikes many people as a very convenient pilot scheme which we all can’t take part in, that’s all.
 One rule for you and one for us.”

-The Cabinet Office said: “The Chancellor of the Duchy of Lancaster is participating in the daily contact testing programme after being advised to isolate by NHS Test and Trace.
+A Cabinet Office spokesperson said: “The Chancellor of the Duchy of Lancaster is participating in the daily contact testing programme after being advised to isolate by NHS Test and Trace.

 “He has followed Covid-19 regulations and guidance at all times and will continue to do so.”